Winter Haven Dog Bite Lawyer

 Florida requires that victims meet certain deadlines to receive compensation.
 The deadline will depend on whether you sue under a statute or based on negligence.
 Another consideration is when the accident happened.

-Typically, victims have two years to file a lawsuit from the day they suffered injury.
-However, If you or a loved one were bitten before March 23, 2023, you may have some extra time to file a claim.
 You should meet with an attorney as soon as you can.
 We can get a lawsuit filed if you are approaching your relevant deadline.
 Anyone who takes too long to sue can end up with no compensation.

 At JustCallMoe, we settle most of our dog bite cases.
 Nonetheless, losing the ability to sue severely undermines any attempt to negotiate a settlement.
 We can move to quickly protect your rights.